 Comments, questions and input are welcome and may be directed to the Maintenance & Operations Department, at 425-385-5200.

-Compliance with State Department of Health Regulations
+Compliance With Washington State Department of Health Regulations

 Everett Public Schools and its ongoing safety and health program includes the proper management of interior and exterior school environments in which students learn and employees work.
 Additionally, it is the intent of the district to comply with all Federal, State and Local Health regulations pertaining to school facilities and food service operations.